igvteam/igv-webapp/README.md

 The IGV-Web app is configured with the global **igvwebConfig** defined in _igvwebConfig.js_.
 The following properties are customizable.

-* `genomes` - URL to a file containing a list of genome configuration objects.
+* `genomes` - URL to a JSON file containing a list of genome configuration objects.
 This list populates the _Genomes_ pulldown menu.
-See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Reference-Genome-2.0) for a description of the genome configuration object.
-For an example see the default genome list in ```resources/genomes```.
+The default genomes file is ```resources/genomes.json```.
+For a description of the genome configuration object, see the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Reference-Genome) .

 * `trackRegistryFile` - URL to a configuration file for the _Tracks_ pulldown menu.
-Use this to define custom load menus.
+Use this to define custom track menus.
 The file contains a JSON object with genomeIDs as keys and an array of URLs to JSON files defining menu entries in the _Tracks_ pulldown menu.
-For an example see the default configuration at ```resources/tracks/trackRegistry.json```.
+The default track registry file is ```resources/tracks/trackRegistry.json```.
 Further details on configuring the tracks menu are available [below](#track-registry).

 * `igvConfg` - An igv.js configuration object.
-See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Browser-Configuration-2.0) for details.
+See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Browser-Creation) for details.

 * `clientId` - (_optional_) A Google clientId, used to enable OAuth for the Google picker and access to protected Google resources.
 See [Google Support](https://developers.google.com/identity/sign-in/web/sign-in) for